The Gay Word

 Gay and liberal have become interdependent in our lexicon.
 If someone says “gay”, our minds automatically default to “liberal” when we attempt to speculate about a person's political ideals.
 Hearing the words gay and conservative in the same sentence is truly rare, unless someone is describing a conflict between the two or trying to slander a conservative by attacking his sexuality.
 However, it seems our society may be on the cusp of change.

-In January, the Canadian version of The Huffington Post acknowledged that Stephen Harper's Conservative government has emerged as a global leader in gay rights.
+In January, The Huffington Post acknowledged that Stephen Harper's Conservative government has emerged as a global leader in gay rights.
 This story arose from the controversy over nullified gay marriages between some non-citizens.
 The issue was quickly corrected by Canada's majority Conservative government and gay marriages became universally recognized through the closure of a loophole.
-This didn't happen until after liberal media organizations tried to slander Harper's government and blame him for a loophole that was actually the result of poor Liberal legislation.
+This didn't happen until after liberal media tried to slander Harper's government and blame him for a loophole that was actually the result of poor Liberal legislation.

 Despite Canada's strong affirmation of gay rights, there are still those within the Conservative party who have remained disparate.
 Or seemed to remain disparate.
 A few years earlier, Jason Kenney, Canada's Immigration Minister, reportedly pulled all references to gay rights from a study guide for new immigrants.
 These actions seem antithetical when we compare them to some of the more discreet positions held by the Conservative Party – or by Kenney himself.